 Because the cut only requires longer side pieces and allows your forehead to breathe (unlike more straight-across looks), it's simple to work with and switch up as needed.
 If you don't like the bangs, you can easily pull them into a ponytail or bun.
 It's stunning and has a hint of Bardot.

-Craig then cuts the strands in length order from shortest to longest.
-With chin-length bangs for hair of any texture, and some light tapering to give your hair movement.
+Craig then cuts the strands in length order from shortest to longest, with chin-length bangs for hair of any texture and some light tapering to give your hair movement.
 That tapering is responsible for the dramatic '90s supermodel vibes you get with this look.
-Before you take out the scissors, ask your stylist for "texture and definition."
+Before removing the scissors, ask your stylist for "texture and definition."

-Cynics among us may be wondering: what's the difference between chin bangs and layers?
+Cynics among us may wonder: what's the difference between chin bangs and layers?
 The latter is intended to appear cohesive, with multiple layers married together to create seamless tapering and an overall look.
-Chin bangs are typically thicker and more disconnected than layers, and are intended to appear as if you have grown out a curtain bang.
+Chin bangs are typically thicker and more disconnected than layers and are intended to appear as if you have grown out a curtain bang.

 The trend, according to Thomsen, is "layers without layers."
-Both styles tend to take weight off the entire head of hair.
+Both styles tend to take the weight off the entire head of hair.
 Layers, unlike chin bangs, progress from smaller framing pieces at the top to a longer cut at the bottom, with a less visible transition between each section.
-Chin bangs are designed to be longer in the front, making them top heavy.
-The remaining hair length transitions into neighboring strands, blending with the untouched hair for a smoother appearance.
+Chin bangs are designed to be longer in the front, making them top-heavy.
+The remaining hair length transitions into neighboring strands, blending with the natural hair for a smoother appearance.

-The best way to ensure success is to style your chin bangs while they're still wet.
+The best way to ensure success is to style your chin bangs while wet.
 Whether you use heat tools or air-dry your fringe, the style looks best when everything is combed up front toward the nose while the hair is still damp.
-If you get out of the shower with your hair tightly pulled back, it will start to dry funny and will be more difficult to get into place.
+If you get out of the shower with your hair tightly pulled back, it will dry funny and be more difficult to get into place.

 We recommend sectioning things off once you've brushed bangs to the front to make the whole process easier to manage.
 Then it's all about adding some '90s-style volume to those sections.
-Begin blow drying the entire bang section towards your cheeks with your hands or a brush, going back and forth from cheek to cheek.
+Begin blow-drying the entire bang section towards your cheeks with your hands or a brush, going back and forth from cheek to cheek.
 From there, start working your way out towards your chin and nose.
-To add volume, use a round brush in conjunction with a hair dryer.
+To add volume, use a round brush and a hair dryer.

-Shake it out before air-drying.
-Comb everything forward toward your nose, then shake your hair to find a natural parting.
+Shake it out before air drying.
+Comb everything toward your nose, then shake your hair to find a natural parting.
 As soon as that's done, tuck the ends of your hair behind your ear and set it.

-Chin length fringe appears to be an equal opportunity venture regardless of style, texture, or face shape.
-It's definitely chic, and it generates a lot of bouncy volume for those slow-mo beach babe vibes from Baywatch.
-I can see it now: an ice-cold margarita in your hair and the wind blowing through your new fringe.
-That is the life.
+Chin-length fringe is an equal opportunity venture regardless of style, texture, or face shape.
+It's chic and generates a lot of bouncy volume for those slow-mo beach babe vibes from Baywatch.
+I can see an ice-cold margarita in your hair and the wind blowing through your new fringe.
+That is life.

 How do bangs affect your face?